The Pilanesberg

 Petrol (gas) stations are found just outside the park near each gate.

-You also have the option of staying at Sun City and visiting the park just for a morning or afternoon drive in which case you need to contact
+You also have the option of staying at Sun City and visiting the park just for a morning or afternoon drive - there are many tour and safari packages to choose from should you not want to do a self-drive safari.

-• Airtrackers, which is a division of Gametrackers, offers hot air balloon safaris.
+Hot Air Balloon Safaris are offered by Airtrackers, which is a division of Gametrackers.
 These hot air balloon rides are superb and should be on all visitors bucket lists!

 • Don’t be surprised when you see both Impala and Springbok as the Park contains animals found in both the Kruger and Kalahari.
 This is because it lies where the two vegetation zones meet